martinsram3k/macropad_configurator/README.md

     * Uses Flask-CORS to enable Cross-Origin Resource Sharing (CORS), allowing the frontend to communicate with the backend. 🤝
     * Initializes the serial port (COM6) for communication with the macropad. 🔌
     * Defines the `/receivedata` endpoint, which receives POST requests with key configurations from the frontend. 📥
-    * Currently the recived data is not send to the serial port. 🚧
+    * Currently the received data is not sent to the serial port. 🚧
-    * processes the recived data (key number, layer, function) ⚙️
+    * Processes the received data (key number, layer, function) ⚙️

 ### 🤖 Firmware (CircuitPython) 💡